Best African team at 2026 FIFA World Cup prediction: Can Morocco live up to the hype?

 Ivory Coast came close to reaching the knockout rounds during their previous World Cup appearances but have never progressed beyond the group stage.
 However, the current generation appears capable of changing that narrative, combining youthful energy with experience at the highest level.

 With players such as Amad Diallo, Ousmane Diomande and Franck Kessie among their standout names, the Ivorians possess quality throughout the squad.
-While bookmakers consider them outsiders at 150/1, Ivory Coast have already shown that they are capable of upsetting more fancied opponents, after beating Ecuador 1-0 in their opening game.
+While bookmakers consider them outsiders at 125/1, Ivory Coast have already shown that they are capable of upsetting more fancied opponents, after beating Ecuador 1-0 in their opening game.

 Antoine Semenyo in action for Ghana – Photo by DeFodi Images / Icon Sport

-Currently ranked 74th in the FIFA World Rankings, Ghana have arguably one of the toughest groups of any African nation in the global tournament, pitted alongside England, Croatia and Panama — though the four-time AFCON champions are not bereft of the notable and experienced players needed to navigate the so-called group of death.
+Currently ranked 74th in the FIFA World Rankings, Ghana were in arguably one of the toughest groups of any African nation in the global tournament, pitted alongside England, Croatia and Panama — though the four-time AFCON champions are not bereft of the notable and experienced players needed to navigate the so-called group of death.

 Under new coach Carlos Queiroz, the Black Stars lean on stars like Antoine Semenyo and Thomas Partey, with Jordan Ayew leading the side, as they look to establish another deep run on the global stage.